 The traditional down payment for a first home purchase is 10 to 25 percent of the purchase price.
 The more money you put down, the better your interest rate becomes, and the cheaper your monthly payment.
 For a $200,000 home, that makes the down payment $20,000 to $50,000.

 Most lenders require private mortgage insurance (PMI) on any loan with less than a 20 percent equity in the property.
 That can mean a down payment, a great purchase price, or a combination of the two.
-The PMI payment is insurance to protect the lender, and does not pay off your loan.
+The PMI payment is insurance to protect the lender and does not pay off your loan.

-Speak with the Bank
+Speak with the bank

 By pre-qualifying for a loan, you will know exactly how much you can borrow and your expected interest rate.
 Your lender will explain closing costs and fees.
 At this point it pays to shop around for the best deal.
 In some cases fees and closing costs can run into the thousands.

-Find a Realtor
+Find a realtor

 Your real estate agent will help you locate the ideal home that you can afford, and will represent your interests during negotiations.
 The seller pays a real estate sales commission of four to six percent.
 This commission is shared between the seller’s agent and the buyer’s agent.
-Consequently, there is no down side to having a buyer’s agent.
+Consequently, there is no downside to having a buyer’s agent.

-Make a Reasonable Offer
+Make a reasonable offer

-Have a Home Inspection
+Have a home inspection

 Never buy a home without having it inspected.
 Not only are you looking for serious flaws in the home, but you can learn a lot about home maintenance and what to expect in terms of repairing or replacing systems and appliances as an owner.

-Get a Draft Copy of the Closing Paperwork
+Get a draft copy of the closing paperwork

 The actual closing process is always a hurried process and the legal documents are intimidating.
 Ask for a copy of all of the paperwork so you can be sure you understand the terms before you sign.
 You may also want to discuss any uncertainties with an attorney for clarification.